Big Pigeon in Southwest Iowa

 † Brinkman, Eugene Henry, SN 915-625, US Marine Corps, Harrison Co. & Dodge Co., NE (St. Paul's)

 • b.
 8 Jul 1919 Co.
-Bluffs; s/o Fredrick August Brinkman & Rose Shannon; family moved to Missouri Valley area, Harrison Co. late 1920s.
+Bluffs; s/o Fredrick August Brinkman & Rose Shannon; family moved to Missouri Valley area, Harrison Co. in late 1920s.

 • married Madeline Bell Dryden Apr 1940 in Logan, Harrison Co., two children, one died in infancy.